xnuiem/rejira/README.md

 ## Fields
 The structure of the issue objects is set by the field configuration.
 This is basically a large dictionary that lets reJIRA know how to structure your issue objects.
+This is to make things highly customizable, but it does suffer from perhaps creating a bit more complexity as well.
+<br /><br />
+For now, this is required, so it is probably a lot easier to start with the example found in example/fields.py than to build the file from scratch.
+That file is heavily commented, so please start there.